-We are committed to building on the strong legacy of service that is a core value of the Texas A&M University System.
+We are committed to building on the strong legacy of service that is a core value of Texas A&M University.

-- Our team has one of the most active outreach commitments within the VMBS.
+- Our team has one of the most active outreach commitments within Texas A&M Veterinary Medicine & Biomedical Sciences (VMBS).

 - We are focused on personal, professional, and community emergency preparedness and response.